Documentation Index

 OR | Logical OR operator | costs.provider = 'azure' OR costs.provider = 'aws' | This example retrieves costs from either Azure or AWS.
 At least one condition must be true. |

-IN | Used to compare against an array list | costs.provider = 'azure' AND costs.account_id IN ('account-1', 'account-2') | This example filters based on a list of account IDs, returning data for the specified accounts You can also use IN along with a special syntax for filtering by multiple tags.
-See Filter by Multiple Tags for details.
-The IN keyword is not compatible for combining providers . |
+IN | Used to compare against an array list | costs.provider = 'azure' AND costs.account_id IN ('account-1', 'account-2') | This example filters based on a list of account IDs, returning data for the specified accounts.
+You can also use IN along with a special syntax for filtering by multiple tags.
+See Filter by Multiple Tags for details. costs.provider IN (...) is supported and is expanded into one filter set per provider. costs.provider NOT IN (...) is not supported. |

-LIKE | Performs string comparisons | costs.provider = 'gcp' AND tags.name = 'environment' AND tags.value LIKE '%prod%' | This example selects data where the tag value contains prod , such as production-1 .
-Note that at this time, LIKE is not compatible with costs.account_id , costs.provider_account_id , costs.region , and costs.service . |
+LIKE | Performs string comparisons | costs.provider = 'gcp' AND tags.name = 'environment' AND tags.value LIKE '%prod%' | This example selects data where the tag value contains prod, such as production-1. |

 NOT | Represents negation | costs.provider = 'aws' AND costs.region NOT IN ('us-east-1', 'us-east-2') | This example filters out data from both specified regions, providing all AWS costs not in these regions.
 Use NOT IN to specify a list of single or multiple values.
-You can also use the != or <> operators for “is not.” costs.provider = 'aws' AND costs.region != 'us-east-1' < br />You can use NOT LIKE to perform string comparisons: costs.provider = 'gcp' AND tags.name = 'environment' AND tags.value NOT LIKE '%prod%' |
+You can also use the != or <> operators for “is not.” costs.provider = 'aws' AND costs.region != 'us-east-1' You can use NOT LIKE to perform string comparisons: costs.provider = 'gcp' AND tags.name = 'environment' AND tags.value NOT LIKE '%prod%' |

-~* | Flexible match operator for tag values | costs.provider = 'aws' AND (tags.name = 'teams' AND tags.value ~* 'Team A') | Searches for all items where the tag value loosely matches Team A , ignoring case, whitespace, hyphens, and punctuation. |
+~* | Flexible match operator for tag values | costs.provider = 'aws' AND (tags.name = 'teams' AND tags.value ~* 'Team A') | Searches for all items where the tag value loosely matches Team A, ignoring case, whitespace, hyphens, and punctuation. |

-!~* | Does not flexible match operator for tag values | costs.provider = 'aws' AND (tags.name = 'teams' AND tags.value !~* 'Team A') | Filters out all items where the tag value loosely matches Team A , ignoring case, whitespace, hyphens, and punctuation. |
+!~* | Does not flexible match operator for tag values | costs.provider = 'aws' AND (tags.name = 'teams' AND tags.value !~* 'Team A') | Filters out all items where the tag value loosely matches Team A, ignoring case, whitespace, hyphens, and punctuation. |

 Syntax

-clause of a SQL query.
+You can think of VQL in its current iteration as theWHERE clause of a SQL query.
 By combining the schema and keywords above with parentheses, you can form complex filter operations, such as:

 VQL Examples